Nazca lines

 Some of the Nazca lines form shapes that are best seen from the air (at around 500 m), although they are also visible from the surrounding foothills and other high places.
 The shapes are usually made from one continuous line.
 The largest ones are about 370 m long.
 Because of its isolation and the dry, windless, stable climate of the plateau, the lines have mostly been preserved naturally.
 Extremely rare changes in weather may temporarily alter the general designs.
 As of 2012, the lines are said to have been deteriorating because of an influx of squatters inhabiting the lands.

 The figures vary in complexity.
-Hundreds are simple lines and geometric shapes; more than 70 are zoomorphic designs, including a hummingbird, spider, fish, condor, heron, monkey, lizard, dog, cat, and a human.
+Hundreds are simple lines and geometric shapes; more than 70 are zoomorphic designs, including a hummingbird, arachnid, fish, condor, heron, monkey, lizard, dog, cat, and a human.
 Other shapes include trees and flowers.
 Scholars differ in interpreting the purpose of the designs, but in general, they ascribe religious significance to them.
 They were designated in 1994 as a UNESCO World Heritage Site.